wjlim/FASTER/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Note: This project uses ExpansionHunter binary which is licensed under the PolyForm Strict License 1.0.0.
 For more details about ExpansionHunter's license, please visit [ExpansionHunter's repository](https://github.com/Illumina/ExpansionHunter).

+This project also uses TRGT binary which is licensed under the PacBio Software License Agreement.
+For more details about TRGT's license, please visit [TRGT's repository](https://github.com/PacificBiosciences/trgt).